Making the Case for Your School Choir: An Advocacy Guide

-STAND UP FOR SCHOOL CHOIRS!
-Register now* to download Making the Case for Your School Choir: An Advocacy Guide for free!
+STAND UP FOR SCHOOL CHOIRS! download Making the Case for Your School Choir: An Advocacy Guide for free!

-*IF YOU ARE A CHORUS AMERICA MEMBER, you do not need to register on this site: Making the Case and all its associated tools are already available to you on the Chorus America website here: http://www.chorusamerica.org/advocacy-research/making-case-your-school-choir-advocacy-guide
+Making the Case and all its associated tools are available to you on the Chorus America website here: http://www.chorusamerica.org/advocacy-research/making-case-your-school-choir-advocacy-guide

 “Making the Case is a very helpful resource for those who need persuasive data at their fingertips about the value of school choral music programs.” – Cheryl Scott Williams, Executive Director, Learning First Alliance

 “Chorus America has created a useful and well-crafted advocacy tool.” – Christopher Woodside, Assistant Executive Director, Center for Advocacy and Public Affairs, MENC: The National Association for Music Education

 “This is an arts service organization at its best.
 The work overall on Making the Case and on each additional tool is clear, strong, inspiring, and immediately useful to make a practical difference for so many.” – Eric Booth, Senior Advisor, Music National Service Initiative (MusicianCorps); Senior Advisor, El Sistema USA; co-founder, Mentoring & Arts Education Program, The Juilliard School